 The following is a conversation I had with Dr. Ron Mariotti about the whether the colon can heal from chronic laxative abuse.
-Dr Mariotti was my Visceral Manipulation™ (levels 1-5) instructor.
-I continue to learn from him through his generous sharing of information.
-He is a natural teacher and skilled therapist who is passionate about understanding the human body and helping others improve their Visceral Manipulation™ skills.
-Seriously, I’m in awe at this man’s proficiency and generosity.
-If you’re in the Seattle area, make an appointment!
+I studied Visceral Manipulation™ (levels 1-5) with Dr. Mariotti.
+He is a natural teacher and skilled therapist.
+Seriously, I’m in awe of this man’s proficiency and generosity.

 “I love this question.
 Thank you very much for asking it because it brings up an entirely larger topic about what it is we are actually doing with our hands and what kind of changes we can make.

 I love the quote from Jean Pierre; “You do more than you know.”
 I think about all the patients I’ve seen over these years I’ve been in practice, or my patients who have been told by some “specialist”; that nothing can be done to change their situation.